Mushfiq2007027/Supermarket-Billing-System/README.md

-# 🛒 Supermarket Management System in C++
+# 🛒 Supermarket Billing System in C++

 ## 📌 Project Overview
-This **Supermarket Management System** is a C++-based console application designed to simulate and manage a simple supermarket’s operations using **file handling** and **Object-Oriented Programming (OOP)** concepts.
+This **Supermarket Billing System** is a C++-based console application designed to simulate and manage a simple supermarket’s operations using **file handling** and **Object-Oriented Programming (OOP)** concepts.
 The system allows two primary user roles: **Administrator** and **Buyer**.
 It supports CRUD operations on products, maintains persistent data via text files, and features a functional billing system with product discounts.

 ---